lehcimcramtrebor/es-theme-forever/README.md

 Bright down background to focus on first plan by fading.

-**Display Cabinet Overlay:**

-Display arcade cabined themed screen overlay or not (display in full screen).

 **Overlay:**

 Choose style of your overlay.
 You can select overlay + cabinet, this will overwrite cabinet choice